Abstract

 Once we update the rule, the new formula takes effect.
 Now we can easily change the lower and upper limits to anything we like, and the conditional formatting instantly reflects the new conditions.

-By using AND function with multiple conditions, you can create flexible conditional formats that can handle almost any set of conditions you can think of.
+By using the AND function with multiple conditions, you can create flexible conditional formats that can handle almost any set of conditions you can think of.

 In addition, Excel also provides a function called OR, which you can combine with the AND function when you need even more flexibility.